Abhilash-Chandran/number_inc_dec/README.md

 > If you like this package give it a thumbs-up 👍.

-## Breaking Changes in v1.x.x
+## Breaking Changes in v0.7.x

 Some major changes are introduced.
-I am bumping the version is 1.x.x because following changes  may break existing users.
+I am bumping the version to 0.7.x because following changes  may break existing users.
 Please do report for any issues in the repository, which I will try to address.

 1. `autovalidate` has been replaced with `autovalidateMode`.
 More details in TextFormField [docs](https://api.flutter.dev/flutter/material/TextFormField-class.html)